Tontine: Modern regulation

 In France and Belgium, tontines clauses are inserted into contracts such as ownership deeds for property as a means to potentially reduce inheritance tax.

-The First Life Directive of the European Union includes tontines as a permitted class of business for insurers however this does not mean that tontines should be considered insurance contracts.
+The First Life Directive of the European Union includes tontines as a permitted class of business for insurers.
+However, this does not mean that tontines should be considered insurance contracts universally.
 According to the Supreme Court of the United States the nature of "insurance" involves some investment risk-taking on the part of the company.
-Tontines replace idiosyncratic longevity risk with systemic longevity risk and therefore have aspects of insurance however unless the issuer of a tontine provides a fixed return, the issuer assumes no true risk in the insurance sense.
+Tontines replace idiosyncratic longevity risk with systemic longevity risk and therefore have aspects of insurance; however, unless the issuer of a tontine provides a fixed return, the issuer assumes no true risk in the insurance sense.

-The new Pan-European Pension legislation which came into effect in March 2022 specifically paves the way for other types of financial service providers to create new pension products that abide by the "tontine principle" which tontine PEPP products can be offered throughout Europe once approved in a single member state.
+The new Pan-European Pension legislation which came into effect in March 2022 specifically paves the way for other types of financial service providers to create new pension products that abide by the "tontine principle" which tontine PEPP (pan-European Personal Pension Product) products can be offered throughout Europe once approved in a single member state.

 In most places in the United States using tontines to raise capital or obtain lifetime income is consistently upheld as being legal; however, legislation in two states has fostered the false perception that selling tontines in the broader U.S. is not legal.